chantastic/sites/chan.dev/src/content/posts/lucide-in-astro.md

 ## Extract `LucideIcon` component

-Now that can render icons, let's extract this code as a reusable component.
+Now that we can render icons, let's extract this code as a reusable component.

 1. Move the relevant code to `src/components/lucide-icon.astro`
 1. Refactor to `icon` as a prop